dank-panda/password-analyzer.py/README.md

 # password-analyzer.py
 A quick python script to analyze a given set of passwords and give you some statistics.
 Used for identifying the most effective hashcat rules and masks, based on observed password trends.
 Run this against your dumped passwords, _i.e. mimikatz and hashcat output_, to identify trends.
-This will help you decide which rules and masks will most likely be effective in subsequent runs.
+This will help you decide which rules and masks will most likely be effective in subsequent runs. _Note, the script requires the passwords to be separated by new lines.
+CSVs wont work._

 ## Usage: #
-    python password-analyzer.py <wordlist.txt>
+    python password-analyzer.py <password_file.txt>

 ## Sample Output: #
 ```